Our holistic doctors and good naturopaths are serious about doing our best to prevent and treat dementia on the Sunshine Coast!

 (vitamin B3.)
 Overt deficiency is rare, yet some individuals require bigger than average doses to achieve optimal neurological function.

 – Vitamin K.

-Some researchers claim that most of us are deficient in this, and that is not good for our brains (or our blood vessels or bones.) https://www.youtube.com/watch?v=Ejzyt2Jp_bo Yet unfortunately at present there is no good test for it, so it is safest to just assume we are deficient.
+Some researchers claim that most of us are deficient in this, and that is not good for our brains (or our blood vessels or bones.) https://www.youtube.com/watch?v=Ejzyt2Jp_bo Yet unfortunately at present there is no good test for it, so it may be safest to just assume we are deficient.
 Interestingly, taking probiotics helps maintain vitamin K levels in the body.
 Good naturopaths are staying up to date with the latest research as we learn more about this fascinating vitamin.

-Many dementia patients have a deficiency of the neurotransmitter acetylcholine.
+Some dementia patients have a deficiency of the neurotransmitter acetylcholine.
 This substance is involved in memory and cognition.
 Of note, increasing dietary choline raises blood and brain levels of acetylcholine.
 Interestingly, choline is readily available in cheap, non-prescription lecithin. http://www.herbwisdom.com/herb-lecithin.html Yet a large quantity of choline (from lecithin) is necessary for clinical results.

 – Vitamin C and Tyrosine;